elunna/nerfhack-changelog/README.md

 ### INTERFACE CHANGES

+* Detailed object and monster is available in the in-game lookup (Pokedex), ported from xNetHack with updates from HackEM.
 * Peaceful monsters are underlined (TTY and curses) (xnh)
 * Magic cancellation (MC) value is shown on the bottom line (Evil)
 * Skill caps and percentage towards next level is available in #enhance